Allan Johnston (advertiser): Career

-In 1994 Jo left the employment of the Australian Mojo business and returned to Hertz Walpole as an Executive Creative Director, taking up a shareholding.
+In 1994 Jo left the employment of the Australian Mojo business and returned to Hertz Walpole as an executive creative director, taking up a shareholding.
 When Alan Morris finished up a stint at Singleton Ogilvy & Mather in 1999, he took up the opportunity to re-unite with Jo and Jim Walpole and their agency was renamed "Morris Johnston Walpole".
 The re-unification failed to set the advertising world on-fire and in 2002 the veterans accepted an offer for sale from the Japanese multinational communications group Hakuhodo.
-As of 2010 the agency at which Jo started in 1968 which was then called "Marketing & Advertising" was still in operation and then known as "MJW Hakuhodo".
+As of 2010 the agency which Jo started in 1968 which was then called "Marketing & Advertising" was still in operation and then known as "MJW Hakuhodo".

 Personal life

 His marriage to his wife Jean is longstanding.
-Their sons Jason and Leith followed Jo into careers in advertising.
-He has six grandchildren - three by each son : Declan, Ruby, Liam, Matilda, Zeik and Arlo.
+Their two sons followed Jo into careers in advertising.
+He has six grandchildren - three by each son.